Design and Scheduling of an AI-based Queueing System: Model selection based on queueing cost

-\paragraph{Model Multiplicity} It is well known that models of equal prediction accuracy can perform differently in downstream decision-making tasks~\cite{DAmourEtAl20, BlackRaBa22}.
-This phenomenon, known as model multiplicity~\cite{BlackRaBa22}, is particularly important in our setting, since prediction errors over different classes can have disproportionate impacts on downstream queueing performance.
-We consider a two-class toy example to showcase that models with high accuracy levels can still exhibit significant differences in queueing performances.
+\paragraph{Model Multiplicity} It is well known that models of equal prediction accuracy can perform differently in downstream decision-making tasks~\citep{DAmourEtAl20, BlackRaBa22}.
+This phenomenon, known as model multiplicity~\citep{BlackRaBa22}, is particularly important in our setting, since prediction errors over different classes can have disproportionate impacts on downstream queueing performance.
+We consider \ourmethod~in the testing environment from Section~\ref{section: numerical experiments} to showcase that models with high accuracy levels can still exhibit significant differences in queueing performances.